GStreamer/gstreamer/markdown/application-development/building/pads.md

 # Pads and capabilities

-As we have seen in [Elements](manual/building/elements.md), the pads are the element's interface to the outside world.
+As we have seen in [Elements][elements], the pads are the element's interface to the outside world.
 Data streams from one element's source pad to another element's sink pad.
 The specific type of media that the element can handle will be exposed by the pad's capabilities.
 We will talk more on capabilities later in this chapter (see [Capabilities of a pad](#capabilities-of-a-pad)).

+[elements]: application-development/building/elements.md

 ## Pads